ANIMAL RIGHTS FAQS

 Question 7: Isn't AR just another religion?

-No. The dictionary defines "religion" as the appeal to a supernatural
+No. The dictionary defines "religion" as the appeal to

 power.
 (An alternate definition refers to devotion to a cause; that is